-Since the early 2000s, Hassabi (Greek, b.
-1973) has developed a unique artistic practice based on the relationship between the live body, the still image, and the sculptural object.
-In Hassabi’s works the performing body is typically the main subject, often embedded within grand settings.
+Since the early 2000s, Hassabi has developed a unique artistic practice based on the relationship between the live body, the still image, and the sculptural object.
+Hassabi’s works reflect on concepts of time and the human figure while employing a variety of media to emphasize the complexity of formal organization.
+In most of Hassabi's works the performing body is the main subject, often embedded within imposing installations.
 In the context of the CMA's Ames Family Atrium, CANCELLED invites visitors to pause and take note of their own relationship to time, space, and the images that infiltrate their daily experience.

 Hassabi’s methods for slowing down perception mirror FRONT International 2022’s curatorial attention to the long time frames that meaningful change—whether on a personal or social level—often requires.

 The duration of the performance is approximately 60 minutes.

 Performers: Elena Antoniou, Maria Hassabi, Alice Heyward, Shelley Senter